tierrun/node-sdk/README.md

 ### `checkout(org, successUrl, { cancelUrl, features, trialDays })`

-Generate a Stripe Checkout flow, and return a `{ checkout_url }` object.
-Redirect the user to that `checkout_url` to have them complete the checkout flow.
+Generate a Stripe Checkout flow, and return a `{ url }` object.
+Redirect the user to that `url` to have them complete the checkout flow.
 Stripe will redirect them back to the `successUrl` when the flow is completed successfully.

 Optional parameters: